glasskube/glasskube/website/docs/03_components/03_package-repository.md

 The root `index.yaml` contains a list of all packages available from this repository.
 It is used primarily by client software to aid explorability.
 All files related to a package reside in a directory that must have the same name as the package.
-Inside a package's directory there may be a `versions.yaml` that contains a list of all versions available for this package.
+Inside a package's directory there must be a `versions.yaml` that contains a list of all versions available for this package.
-If such a `versions.yaml` file exists, there must be a subdirectory for each version containing a `package.yaml` file.
+There must be a subdirectory for each version containing a `package.yaml` file.
-If no `versions.yaml` file exists, there must be a `package.yaml` in the package's directory.
 A `package.yaml` contains a manifest of that package which holds information such as longer descriptions and included files.

+## Package Manifest

+### Dependencies

+A package can declare dependencies that need to exist in a cluster, before the desired package can be installed.
+Each dependency is a Glasskube package identified by its name.
+Optionally, a specific version or version range can be defined.